The Fisheries Reform Scam!

 Significant changes to the Fisheries Act have been proposed yet they are branded as mere ‘reforms’.
 Don’t be fooled.
 The changes will not improve the management of our fisheries.
 They represent a fatal weakening of the Fisheries Act to allow for more fish to be caught and exported.
 Anyone with an interest in the marine environment ought to be concerned.
 The time for action is now.

-If there’s insufficient public opposition, the amendments could become legislation and will:
+If there’s insufficient public opposition, the amendments could become legislation and there will be serious consequences for our fish and the marine environment.

 The changes are not a reform.
 They are a scam.